ralphm10/nfl-schedule/README.md

 - [ ] Tests!
 - [ ] Error handling
+- [ ] Logic to get the season year (using current year won't work in Jan/Feb)
 - [ ] An endpoint to return a map of the team codes
 - [ ] More features?